Does the Happy Gilmore Swing Really Work?

 RELATED:

-How to Boom it Like Rory
+How to Boom It Like Rory

-See World Long Drive Championship winner Joe Miller’s swing in slow motion
+See World Long Drive Championship winner Joe Miller’s swing in slow-motion

 3 Tips for Pressure Shots with Phil Mickelson